openvinotoolkit/geti-sdk/README.md

     - `include_predictions` -- Set to True to download the predictions for all images and videos in the project.
 Set to False to not download any predictions.

+    - 'include_active_model' -- Set to True to download the active model for the project, and any optimized models derived from it.
+If set to False, no models are downloaded.
+True by default.

 - **Project upload** The following python snippet is a minimal example of how to